Louis George Alexander

-Louis George Alexander (15 January 1932 – 17 June 2002) (commonly referred to as L. G. Alexander) was a British teacher and the author of numerous EFL course books, including New Concept English.
+Louis George Alexander (15 January 1932 – 17 June 2002) (commonly referred to as L. G. Alexander) was a British teacher and the author of numerous course books on English as a Foreign Language (EFL), including New Concept English.

-In 1977, he sold 4.7m books, which was recorded in the Guinness Book of Records as the greatest number of copies sold by an individual author in one year (1977).
+In 1977, he sold 4.7m books, which was recorded at the time in the Guinness Book of Records as the greatest number of copies sold by an individual author in one year.

 Biography

 Louis Alexander was born Elias George Ftyaras in London.
 His father, George Ftyaras, was Greek and his mother, Mary Ftyaras née Manolas, was an Australian of Greek ancestry – "so he spoke perfect English and perfect Greek".